radekkozak/letter/README.md

 ## Quick howto

-- Letter assumes your personal `feeds.opml` or `feeds.txt` in rss folder.
-You can create either one manually or in case of OPML format you can also export your feeds from your preferred service (like Feedly or whatever).
+_Notice_: Letter assumes your personal `feeds.opml` or `feeds.txt` in `/rss` folder.
+You can create either one manually or in case of OPML format you can also export it from  preferred service (like Feedly or whatever).
 OPML is de-facto standard for importing and exporting RSS feeds in such services so it should be relatively easy.
-Default file is `feeds.txt`.

 ### Running automatically with Letter Template (easiest and recommeded way)